Journalism alumna Wine-Banks receives 2019 Chicago Illini of the Year award

 Her pins typically have political significance that comment on the day’s events, which she posts online in advance of her appearances on MSNBC.

 Throughout her career, Wine-Banks has pioneered a path for women.
-She was one of the first female attorneys in the organized crime section of the U.S. Department of Justice, as well as the first woman to be the executive director of the American Bar Association.
+She was the first female attorney in the organized crime section of the U.S. Department of Justice, as well as the first woman to be the executive director of the American Bar Association.
 She also had the honor of being appointed as Illinois’s first Solicitor General and then promoted to Deputy Attorney General (again the first female in that role).

 At the Chicago Illini of the Year award ceremony, Wine-Banks said the University of Illinois has made a big impact on her life, a place where she made lifelong friendships and received a great education.

 “I never went into journalism until two years ago,” she said, “so better late than never.
 But everything at Illinois prepared me for what I am doing now and what I’ve done in between.”